FluxML/Flux.jl/docs/src/data/image_layouts.md

 Addtional notes on this table:

-* The listed transformations in the table is by no meanings the only possible version.
-Julia ecosystem has very generic array operations support so you're invited to try other packages and see if that fits your usage better.
+* The listed transformations in the table are by no means the only possible version.
+The Julia ecosystem has very generic array operations support, so you're invited to try other packages and see if that fits your usage better.
-* Height (H) and width (W) dimensions are often used interchangeably so we don't differentiate it here.
-If that matters then you should be able to add or modify `permutedims`/`PermutedDimsArray` arguments.
+* Height (H) and width (W) dimensions are often used interchangeably so we don't differentiate them here.
+If that matters to you, then you should be able to add or modify the `permutedims`/`PermutedDimsArray` arguments.
-* If you're processing GPU arrays where `getindex` performance is extremely slow, you should probably use the eager vector versions or inserting `collect`.
+* If you're processing GPU arrays where `getindex` performance is extremely slow, you should probably use the eager vector versions or insert some `collect`.
 Generally, a simple strategy is to do all the permutations on CPU until you upload them to GPU.
-* For performance consideration, the codes here doesn't necessary output the exact type declared in the table.
+* For performance consideration, the code here doesn't necessarily return the exact type declared in the table.
 For instance, `channelview` outputs `ReinterpretArray` and not `Array`.
 In most cases this doesn't matter at all, but if it matters, calling `collect` or similar functions could generate a dense representation of it.